-My research focuses on high-dimensional statistics and data analysis.
-I have a special interest in medical imaging data and radiomics.
-I develop advanced statistical methodology and machine learning tools to extract relevant information from MRI/PET scans and predict disease progression and treatment response.
-For example, I am currently investigating how to select the optimal therapy for diffuse large B-cell lymphoma patients based on whole body PET-CT scans.
-My background is in theoretical mathematics; I have done research on probability theory and mathematical physics.
-In particular, I studied spatial properties of random networks and statistical mechanics models.
+My research focuses on high-dimensional statistics and machine learning for the analysis of medical imaging data.
+I specialize in both MRI and PET data, with applications in neuroscience and oncology.
+I develop advanced methodology to extract detailed information from images, not visible to the naked eye, and use this for prediction of disease progression and treatment response.
+For example, I am currently working on a radiomics approach to select the optimal therapy for diffuse large B-cell lymphoma patients based on whole-body PET-CT scans.
+My background is in mathematics, in particular probability theory and mathematical physics.

 MM van Nee, T van de Brug, MA van de Wiel.
 Fast marginal likelihood estimation of penalties for group-adaptive elastic net.
 Submitted (2021). link

 SD Roosendaal, T van de Brug, S Blaser, A Vanderver, NI Wolf, MS van der Knaap.
 Imaging patterns characterizing mitochondrial leukoencephalopathies.
 American Journal of Neuroradiology (2021).

 JJ Eertink, T van de Brug, SE Wiegers, GJC Zwezerijnen, EAG Pfaehler, PJ Lugtenburg, B van der Holt, HCW de Vet, OS Hoekstra, R Boellaard, JM Zijlstra.
 18F-FDG PET baseline radiomics features improve the prediction of treatment outcome in diffuse large B-cell lymphoma.
 Submitted (2020).